Glossary of Radio Astronomy Terms

 The distance that light travels in one year in a vacuum.
 One light year is equivalent to about six trillion miles.

 The amount of energy that a star emits per unit time.
+It is independent of distance or how bright or dim the star appears from Earth.
 It is measured in Watts (Joules/seconds) and is often given in terms relative to our Sun, L⊙ (about 3.846×10^26 W).

 Two irregular dwarf galaxies found just outside our own Milky Way galaxy.
 The Magellanic Clouds are visible in the skies of the southern hemisphere.